An Alignment-Agnostic Model for Chinese Text Error Correction: Introduction

 \section{Introduction}

 Chinese text error correction plays an important role in many NLP related scenarios~\citep{martins2004spelling,afli2016using,wang2018hybrid,burstein1999automated}.
-For Chinese native speakers, the common errors include mistaken characters, missing characters, and redundant characters.
-Mistaken characters type means the sentence contains wrong characters and we should replace them with the right ones.
-Missing characters type means short of characters in the sentence and the way to correct it is inserting characters in the position identified.
-Redundant characters type refers to the situation when useless or repeated characters exist and thus need to be deleted.
-For mistaken characters type, the sentence length keeps the same before and after correction, while for the other two types, the length changes.
-If texts only contain mistaken errors, we call it a text-aligned situation; if there exist missing or redundant errors besides mistaken errors, we call it a text non-aligned situation.
-Most methods proposed for Chinese error correction can only tackle text-aligned situation for now.
+For native Chinese speakers, common errors include mistaken characters, missing characters, and redundant characters.
+Mistaken characters refer to wrong characters needed to be replaced.
+Missing characters mean a lack of characters needed to be inserted into the identified position.
+Redundant characters mean useless or repeated characters needed to be deleted.
+Corrections for mistaken characters will not change the sentence length while corrections for the other two types will do.
+If texts only contain mistaken errors, we call it a text-aligned situation; if there exist missing or redundant errors, we call it a text non-aligned situation.